Atanda1/whatsapp-clone/README.md

 # Getting Started with Whatsapp Clone

-This project is a pixel perfect whatsapp clone powered bt firebase and react
+This project is a pixel perfect whatsapp clone powered by firebase and react

 ## Available Scripts